 To allow for proper cooling and air circulation around the enclosure, maintain minimum clearances depicted in Figure 4.
-Locate the frame size of your drive in Table 2 - Table 4.
-The drives are cooled by fans with ventilation openings on the sides or bottom of the enclosure.
-The surface around the enclosure should be of a non-flammable material and clear of obstacles.
-Locate the drawing of your drive model in Section 9 for dimensions and mounting hole locations.
-Figure 4 details the minimum drive clearances required for mounting.
+The drives are cooled by fans with ventilation openings on the bottom of the enclosure.
+The surface around the enclosure should be non-flammable material and clear of obstacles.
+Locate the drawing in Section 2 for dimensions and mounting hole locations.